OlivierLD/raspberry-coffee/NMEA-multiplexer/README.md

 _Scripts_:
 The scripts you will need to run the Multiplexer are `tomux.sh`, and `mux.sh`.
 You might need to tweak them to fit your context.
 Some pre-built examples are given in the `RESTNavServer` module, which is itself based on this Multiplexer.
+Do also see the section [Build, package, run](#build-package-run).

 ---